pirocorp/IT-Business-Analysis/06. Behavioral Modeling/README.md

 - Illustrate complete behavior
 - Provide inverse use cases
 - Limit use cases to one behavior
-- Represent actors’ points of view - It is easier to capture the use cases if you are “in the shoes” of the actor
+- Represent actors' points of view - It is easier to capture the use cases if you are "in the shoes" of the actor

+### User Story vs Use Case

+User Story defines who, what, and why of a product feature, while the use case focuses on the functionalities of a feature or process.